cllckn/decision-support-systems/README.md

 ## Course Content
 The course will cover the following topics:
-### Module 1: Introduction to Expert Systems and Decision Support Systems
+### Module 1: Introduction to Expert Knowledge and Decision Support Systems
 * Fundamentals of DSS
 * Applications of DSS in various domains (e.g., healthcare, finance, logistics)
 * Introduction to the tools: Python, Node.js, Kafka, jQuery